Skip to content

 Derby City

-There are five Primary Care Networks, made up from 28 Practices working together with the community, mental health, social care, pharmacy, hospital, and voluntary services in local areas across it.
-Derby has some localities that have scored very poorly when looking at deprivation.
-Considered a social mobility ‘cold spot’ being measured in the worst 10% nationwide, with one in three residents living in an area that is amongst the top 20% most deprived in the country.
+There are five Primary Care Networks, made up from over two dozen General Practices working together with community, physical and mental health, social care, pharmacy, hospital, and voluntary, charitable, faith and community services in local areas across it.
+Derby has some well-loved and vibrant Neighbourhoods, that have nevertheless scored very poorly when looking at economic deprivation and health inequalities.
+Around one in three residents live in an area that is among the top 20% most deprived in the country.
 62% of residents over 18 are considered overweight or obese.

 Subscribe to our Newsletter